Benji0187/hello-world/README.md

 # hello-world
-Let's update the README.MD file for the GitHug tutorial.
+Let's update the README.MD file for the GitHub tutorial.